wildland/wildland_dev_tools/README.md

 - `rake wildland:pre_pull_request` This will run all of the pre pull request tasks to get the project ready for a pull request.

 ### Heroku Tools
-*Note.
-These may fail if you did not install heroku-toolbelt through brew.*
-*Note.
-These tasks require that the production and staging remotes include the word 'staging' and 'production' in them respectively.*

 - `rake wildland:heroku:deploy_to_staging` This will deploy `master` to `staging`.
 This will automatically create a release candidate git tag.
 - `rake wildland:heroku:deploy_to_staging[verbose]` This perform the deploy as above, but in verbose mode.
 - - `rake wildland:heroku:deploy_to_staging[verbose,force]` This perform the deploy as above, but this will `--force` deploy `master` to `staging`.